LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

         Enter test phrases that are variations of the intents.
 The goal is to determine how well the intents are performing when these variations are evaluated against the intents using NLU.

     * For each phrase, select the expected intent that should be matched to the phrase.
+You can only select intents, not meta intents.
     * Ensure that all phrases are unique within the test set.

     SCREEN